alsosprachben/mnvkd/README.md

 In fact, the generational aspect of memory acknowledged by modern generational gargage collection technique is a reflection of this stack-based order of memory allocation.
 So instead of using garbage collection, a process-oriented stack of memory is all that is needed.
 Generally, when memory lifecycles are not stack-ordered, there is concurrency, and each concurrent process should then get its own micro-process and stack-oriented memory heap.

-### Micro-Processes and Infra-Process Futures
+### Micro-Processes and Intra-Process Futures

 Micro-Process:
   - `vk_proc.h`
   - `vk_proc_s.h`
   - `vk_proc.c`

-Infra-Process Future:
+Intra-Process Future:
   - `vk_future.h`
   - `vk_future_s.h`
   - `vk_future.c`